 Helped secure new contracts and funding.

 Lecturer Burton College & Staffordshire University August 2007 – July 2008 Taught Graphics and Interactive Media to first and second year National Diploma students at Burton College.
-This included planning and delivery of lessons lectures, demonstrations and also supervising student project work.
+This included planning and delivery of lessons, lectures, demonstrations and also supervising student project work.
 Taught a Web Design module to Music Technology BSc students as part of the college’s partnership with the Staffordshire University.

 Received excellent feedback from Ofsted Inspection